datafolklabs/cement/doc/source/upgrading.rst

     TypeError: render() got an unexpected keyword argument

-This would most likely be the case becase you have created your own custom output handler, or are using a third-party output handler that has not been updated to support Cement 2.8 yet.
+This would most likely be the case because you have created your own custom output handler, or are using a third-party output handler that has not been updated to support Cement 2.8 yet.
 The fix is to simply add ``**kwargs`` to the end of the `render()` method.